 These financial statements have been prepared using the same policies and methods of computation as the annual financial statements of the Company for the year ended December 31, 2022.
-Refer to note 2, Significant Accounting Policies, of the Company's annual financial statements for the year ended December 31, 2022 for information on the accounting policies as well as new accounting standards adopted.
+Refer to note 2, Significant Accounting Policies, and note 3, Capital Management, of the Company's annual financial statements for the year ended December 31, 2022 for information on the accounting policies as well as new accounting standards adopted.